-NAAT-positive specimens 2 weeks after treatment can be due to persistent nucleic acid (DNA or RNA) and in these cases, a repeat NAAT one week later should be taken, and further treatment considered only if repeatedly positive.
-Patients with suspected reinfection should be re-treated with ceftriaxone 1 g IM.
+NAAT--positive specimens 2 weeks after treatment can be due to persistent nucleic acid (DNA or RNA) and in these cases, a repeat NAAT one week later should be taken, and further treatment considered only if repeatedly positive.
+Individuals with suspected reinfection should be re-treated with ceftriaxone 1 g IM.

-Most patients with ceftriaxone-resistant infection will still clear infection with ceftriaxone 1g IM.^{9, 10, 113} For patients with confirmed treatment failure due to ceftriaxone resistance, repeat specimens should be taken from both genital and pharyngeal sites.
+Most individuals with ceftriaxone-resistant infection will still clear infection with ceftriaxone 1g IM.
+9 10 115 For individuals with confirmed treatment failure due to ceftriaxone resistance, repeat culture and NAAT specimens should be taken from both genital and pharyngeal sites.
 In England ceftriaxone resistant isolates (or residual positive NAAT specimens if isolates are not available) should be sent to the STIRL, UKHSA Colindale.
-In Wales, isolates should be sent to the Specialist Antimicrobial Chemotherapy Unit, Public Health Wales, Cardiff.
-In Scotland, all isolates are sent to the Scottish Bacterial STI Reference Laboratory, Edinburgh.
+In Wales and Scotland, isolates should be sent to the devolved region national Public Health laboratory.

 Treatment options are limited and should be guided by the results of antimicrobial susceptibility testing where possible, and in conjunction with expert advice.
 Isolates with ceftriaxone resistance are usually also resistant to most other antimicrobials.
-Often these multi-drug resistant (MDR) isolates have low gentamicin MICs, however gentamicin has a high failure rate in treating pharyngeal infections.^{88, 102} Ertapenem and ceftriaxone MICs are usually similar, but for some isolates with raised ceftriaxone MICs, the ertapenem minimum inhibitory concentration (MIC) is lower.^{114, 115} However, this is not universal, particularly in the presence of a penA mosaic allele, and ertapenem MIC testing should be performed.116 Some infections with MDR N. gonorrhoeae have been successfully treated with ertapenem when ceftriaxone has failed^{62, 91}; three days of IV ertapenem 1 g was used for these cases, although this was a pragmatic choice and not guided by clinical trial data.
-In a recent RCT, a single 1 g dose of ertapenem IM was noninferior to ceftriaxone 500 mg IM, although all strains were susceptible to ceftriaxone and had low ertapenem MICs.88 althscotland.scot/publications/managing-incidents-of-ceftriaxone-resistant-neisseriagonorrhoeae/.
+Often these multi-drug resistant (MDR) isolates have low gentamicin MICs, however gentamicin has a high failure rate in treating pharyngeal infections.^{88 104} Ertapenem and ceftriaxone MICs are usually similar, but for some isolates with raised ceftriaxone MICs, the ertapenem MIC is lower.
+116 117 However, this is not universal, particularly in the presence of a penA mosaic allele, performed.118 and ertapenem MIC be Some testing should infections with MDR N. gonorrhoeae have been successfully treated with ertapenem when ceftriaxone has failed^{62 91}; three days of IV ertapenem 1 g was used for these cases, although this was a pragmatic choice and not guided by clinical trial data.
+In a recent RCT, a single 1 g dose of ertapenem IM was noninferior to ceftriaxone 500 mg IM, although all strains were susceptible to ceftriaxone and had low ertapenem MICs.88